SAVE THE DATE:

 Day of Caring is the single largest day of volunteerism in Thurston County!

-In 2016, 800 volunteers consisting of, 50 teams from local schools, businesses and clubs combined with project leaders, individual volunteers and United Way of Thurston County Board and Staff to complete 40 projects that supported 27 organizations.
+In 2018, over 500 volunteers consisting of 35 teams from local businesses and clubs participated in Day of Caring.
+Together with project leaders, individual volunteers, and United Way of Thurston County board members and staff, Day of Caring completed 30 projects to support 19 organizations!

-On September 28, 2018, Thurston County residents can expect to see over 500 volunteers wearing LIVE UNITED t-shirts working at 23 project sites pulling weeds, painting buildings and cleaning sidewalks.
-Days of Caring is about team building, giving back and helping organizations in need and has become an event that shuts down offices as employees gather outside of work to make a difference together.
+On September 27, 2019, Thurston County residents can expect to see hundreds of volunteers wearing LIVE UNITED t-shirts working at dozens of project sites pulling weeds, painting buildings and cleaning sidewalks.
+Day of Caring is about team building, giving back and helping organizations in need and has become an event that shuts down offices as employees gather outside of work to make a difference together.

 “United Way of Thurston County fights for the health, education, and financial stability of every person in our community.
 And we take that fight to many fronts.
 Day of Caring is just one of those, and it provides an opportunity for hundreds of supporters from our workplace campaigns, individual and corporate donors, and the community to join with us and enhance their philanthropy through volunteerism.
 We’ll tackle numerous projects for nonprofits throughout the community, and bring the muscle to get them done,” said Chris Wells, Executive Director of United Way of Thurston County.

 If you would like more information about Day of Caring 2019, please contact Lindsay Fujimoto, Volunteer Engagement Coordinator at (360) 943-2773 ext.
 122.